Dubrovytsia: Ghetto liquidation

 The first few groups of Jews reached the train station and were stuffed into windowless cattle cars.
 The rest of the groups realized this was a death trap, and began running away.
 Shots were heard inside the train station, and the march disassembled.
 Many of the escaping Jews were shot, or killed by Ukrainians when found.
 800 Jews escaped and reached Ghetto Wiesock.
-They were murdered two weeks later when that Ghetto was liquefied.
+They were murdered two weeks later when that Ghetto was liquidated.
 The trains took the Jews to Serney where they were immediately shot in trenches prepared for them.
 About 250 Jews escaped to the forest.
 No more than 50 of them survived the war.

 Partisans and refugees

 Seventeen of the Dubrowica Jews who survived the forest reached Israel and testified in a book about their subsequent experience.

 Jews who had escaped the town, from the town of Sernik or from the nearby villages, and that were hiding in the forests, were being exposed to the Germans by the local farmers, in return for two kilograms of salt per head.

 Ten Jewish survivors organized as a small band in the swamp area nearby.
 With knives, they were able to force a farmer to hand over a Russian shotgun, and with it they armed themselves with more guns.
 Their raids were done at night, and caused the Germans to believe that a large armed Jewish force of communist Partisans was acting nearby.
 They also threatened the local population if they would assist in turning in Jewish refugees.
 Following heavy fighting against the Ukrainian militia staying at one of the farms in the town, the German troops avoided entering the town.

 Ukrainian militia attacked any local people who assisted Jews in any way.
 A Polish doctor and his whole family were murdered, as were many others.
 Jews continued to be hunted down, if not under a Partisan group.
 They were also killed in higher proportions than other nationalities among the partisans, in many cases by fellow antisemitic partisans.
 Some of the partisan commanders had committed atrocities and had participated in the mass murder of civilian Jews.

 During this time there are reports of many atrocities commenced by the local Ukrainians, when finding or when approached by Jewish refugees asking for help.
 A group of Jews had cold water poured on them and after freezing to death were set on the main road, standing there for over a month.
 In other cases children crushed the head of an old man, and a family watched as another was scalped alive.